Elfreda2019/Star_Counter/README.md

 Counting Full Stars using nested For loops
 # Star Counter

-## Instructions
+## Description

-* Create a VBA Script that tallies the number of "Full Stars" per row and enters them into the Total column.
+* Created a VBA Script that tallies the number of "Full Stars" per row and enters them into the Total column.

   * Used a nested for loop.